-A very good morning to all of you.
+Very good morning to all of you.
 Today, on the special occasion of Teachers’ Day, we are here to celebrate and pay a hearty tribute to our very dear teachers, who tirelessly work to ensure that they provide the best education to their students, as we are the nation’s future.

-Teachers’ Day is celebrated on September 5 every year, with lots of joy, happiness, and enthusiasm.
+Teachers’ Day is celebrated on September 5 every year with lots of joy, happiness, and enthusiasm.
 Today is the birth anniversary of Doctor Sarvepalli Radhakrishnan, who was a great scholar and teacher.
 He was also the second President of our country.
-Students across the country observe this day as Teachers’ Day to pay respect to their teachers, who play a big role in building the character of students and are the undeniable backbone of the society.
+Students across the country observe this day as Teachers’ Day to pay respect to their teachers, who play a big role in building the character of students and are the undeniable backbone of society.

 It would not be wrong to say that teachers are equal to our parents.
 They teach us selflessly and treat us as their own children.
-Parents give birth to a child, while teachers shape the personality of that child and they constantly try to help a child evolve into a good human being.
+Parents give birth to a child, while teachers shape the personality of that child, and they constantly try to help a child evolve into a good human being.
 So, as students, we should always respect and love them.
 Teachers are the source of inspiration.
-They motivate us, nourish our young minds with knowledge, give us the strength and prepare us to face the obstacles in life.
+They motivate us, nourish our young minds with knowledge, give us strength and prepare us to face the obstacles in life.

 Teachers are, therefore, a blessing for us in many ways.
 Let’s pledge today to always respect our teachers, obey them and follow their advice to be worthy citizens.
 On this day, I want to thank all my teachers for guiding me whenever I needed you.